 Removal and/or installation of all aboveground and underground tanks and piping, fuel hydrant systems, fuel farms and related systems must be coordinated in advance with the Port FD and Port AV/ENV.
-All work, including any clean up, must be performed in accordance with WAC 173-360 and any additional federal, state, and local laws and regulations.
+All work, including any clean up, must be performed in accordance with applicable Port Specifications, Standards, WAC 173-360 and any additional federal, state, and local laws and regulations.